Ranchero-Software/NetNewsWireHelp/pages/mac/6.0/en/get-more-help.markdown

 If not, consider joining the [NetNewsWire Slack group][slack].
 You can ask questions there — and also help us think things through as we talk about future versions.
 It’s the home of the NetNewsWire community.

-You can also email <brent@ranchero.com>, but this is probably the slowest way to get help.

 Report bugs or make a feature request
 -------------------------------------